 Petite Bridge Handled Vessel

-13.5 × 10.5 × 4 / 15% OFF SECOND
+13.5 × 10.5 × 4 / MADE TO ORDER

 Petite Bridge Handled Vessel

-13.5 × 10.5 × 4 / 15% OFF SECOND
+13.5 × 10.5 × 4 / MADE TO ORDER

 The Bridge Handled Vessel is inspired by the bulbous belly and connecting arch that is commonly found in Pre-Columbian and Etruscan water vessels to act as a handle for easy carrying.
 This 2nd iteration is a squatter, wider version that nestles into the curves of the original to make a pair or stand on its own.